Appearance

 executed | Trade successfully placed from this signal |

-executed_awaiting_modification | Trade placed, waiting for followup details to modify |
+executed_awaiting_modification | Trade placed, waiting for follow-up details to modify |

-executed_via_followup | Trade was originally an alert, then completed by a followup message |
+executed_via_followup | An alert that was completed by a later follow-up message |

-pending_followup | Alert signal received, waiting for the followup with full details |
+pending_followup | Alert received, waiting for the follow-up with full details |

-Terminal States
+Terminal states

 | Status | Meaning |